 The Scope of IAM Resources

 Oracle Cloud Infrastructure uses the concepts of regions and availability domains (see Regions and Availability Domains).
 Some resources are available regionally, whereas others are available only within a certain availability domain.
-IAM resources (users, groups, compartments, and policies) are global and available across all regions.
+IAM resources (users, groups, dynamic groups, compartments, tag namespaces, federation providers, and policies) are global and available across all regions.
 See Managing Regions.

 To access the Console, you must use a supported browser.
 You can use the Console link at the top of this page to go to the sign-in page.
 You will be prompted to enter your cloud tenant, your user name, and your password.

 For general information about using the API, see REST APIs.

 See Service Limits for a list of applicable limits and instructions for requesting a limit increase.

 - Overview of Oracle Cloud Infrastructure Identity and Access Management

 - Viewing Resources by Compartment in the Console